The 17 Best Castles in Germany

 Schwangau - Bavaria

-There is no doubt that Neuschwanstein Castle is one of the most beautiful castles in the world.
-It is a real fairytale castle.
+There is no doubt that Neuschwanstein Castle is one of the Most Beautiful Castles in Germany.
+It is the Best Fairy Tale castle in Germany.

 The best place to take the perfect photo of this castle is at Marienbrücke, a bridge at the entrance to the city.